sana-work/rag-poc/PROJECT_DETAILS.md

 *   **`config.py`**: The "Settings" hub.
 It reads the `.env` file and shares configurations (like model names, SOEIDs, and folder paths) with the rest of the app.
 *   **`api/routes.py`**: The "Traffic Controller".
 It handles the URL endpoints (like `/chat/stream`).
 When a user asks a question, this file coordinates the retrieval and the LLM generation.
 *   **`llm/`**:
+    *   **`intent_router.py`**: The "Traffic Cop".
+It uses regex patterns and Vertex AI to classify the user's intent (e.g., Greeting, Goodbye, Search) and routes the request accordingly.
     *   **`vertex_r2d2_client.py`**: The "Bouncer".
 It manages authentication with Helix, fetches the access token, and sets up the secure R2D2 connection to Google.
     *   **`vertex_stream.py`**: The "Speaker".
 It sends the prompt to Gemini and gets back the streaming text.
     *   **`none_extractive.py`**: The "Fallback".
 If LLM mode is off, this file simply shows the search results directly.